-Assessment is an integral part of teaching and learning.
-It has been developed so that students, parents, and staff are aware of their responsibilities in the assessment and reporting process.
+Bunbury Catholic College, Year 11 and 12 Assessment and Reporting Procedures has been developed so that students, parents, and staff are aware of their responsibilities in the assessment and reporting process.

 The Bunbury Catholic College Assessment and Reporting Procedure is provided to all Year 11 and 12 students at Bunbury Catholic College and is based on the School Curriculum and Standards Authority requirements (SCSA).